 All meetings are 6 pm at City Hall unless otherwise noted.

-Application Packets for the Youth Commission's 2022-2023 Term Available Now
+Application Packets for the Youth Commission's 2023-2024 Term Will be Available in March

 The purpose of the Columbia Heights Youth Commission is to serve as an advisory body to the Columbia Heights City Council, and other Boards and Commissions as appropriate, inspire and bring to light new ideas from a youth perspective, create an educational environment for youth looking to expand their knowledge of government and leadership functions, and provide experience-building opportunities for area youth seeking increased community and local government engagement.